agilestacks/stack-ml-eks/README.md

 A new EKS cluster can be created using the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool and the configuration file [etc/eks-cluster.yaml](etc/eks-cluster.yaml).
 If you already have an existing EKS cluster, please make sure that following addons are deployed: `certManager` and `externalDNS`.

+0. Intall a hub CLI

+To install Hub CLI tool on your workstation please follow the steps documented [here](https://superhub.io)

 1. Create an EKS cluster

 ```bash